Green Appletini Cocktails

 I have been through periods where I spent most of my days and nights on the computer between Twitter, Facebook, Foodbuzz and other social networking sites.
 I have spent countless hours reading other blogs and leaving comments.
 When you add that time to the amount of hours I spend with recipe development, cooking, traveling, researching, writing posts and managing pictures, I have little time left for myself!

-I realized at one point at the end of the Summer, that I had literally missed much of the Spring and Summer and gorgeous outdoor weather.
-I had been on the computer so much between projects (like Food Blog Forum Atlanta), Bunkycooks site development, general blogging related activities and networking that I had essentially missed a few seasons of my life!
-That time is too precious to me at this point in my life, so it’s time to be more thoughtful about how the time is spent!
+I realized at one point at the end of the Summer, that I had literally missed much of the spring and summer and gorgeous outdoor weather.
+I had been on the computer so much between projects (like Food Blog Forum Atlanta), our website development, general blogging related activities and networking that I had essentially missed a few seasons of my life.
+That time is too precious to me at this point in my life, so it’s time to be more thoughtful about how the time is spent.

 I have also gained some weight and have been far less active.
 Of course, sometimes the housework has suffered and even cooking dinners is a challenge (hard to believe that from a food blogger, huh?).
 We have eaten way too late and have too many cold dinners due to picture taking.
-Mr. B deserves better care than that, doesn’t he?
+The hubs deserves better care than that, doesn’t he?

 So, in going forward in the next year, I have made some decisions.
 I am going to go back to the reasons that I started the blog in the first place – my love for food, travel, writing, wine, cooking and entertaining!